streamshub/streams-e2e/docs/io/streams/e2e/flink/sql/SqlJobRunnerST.md

 ## testFRocksDbStateBackend

-**Description:** Test verifies that user can use FRocksDB ad state backend
+**Description:** Test verifies that user can use FRocksDB as state backend

 **Steps:**